-Assessors are no longer able to directly demand information via a formal notice.
-Assessors are now required to notify the CBD Administrator of a denial of access or information once reasonable attempts have been made to obtain access or information.
+Assessors cannot directly demand information via a formal notice.
+Assessors are required to notify the CBD Administrator of a denial of access or information once reasonable attempts have been made to obtain access or information.

 These attempts should include:

 - Contacting a more senior representative from the affected party. - Liaising through the Assessor's client to attempt to obtain access or information. - Providing the affected party with the TLA Access Fact Sheet detailing the legal framework under which Assessors can request access and information.